GeigerIT/db2-laravelumen/README.md

 ## Installation

+Ensure you have the proper drivers installed.
+For our AS400 system, I installed iSeriesAccess-7.1.0-1.0.x86_64.rpm from [ibm](http://www-01.ibm.com/support/docview.wss?uid=swg21585490) using alien for our debian distribution and configuring the /etc/odbc.ini and /etc/odbcinst.ini.

-Add laravel-db2 to your composer.json file:
+Add db2-laravelumen to your composer.json file:

 ```
 "require": {
-    "cooperl/laravel-db2": "~2.0"
+    "GeigerIT/db2-laravelumen": "~3.0"
 }
 ```